ncrowther/travelBooking/basic/README.md

 ## Data model

-Kogito Travel Agency booking system will be based on following data model
+IBM Travel Agency booking system will be based on following data model

 ### Traveller